 If you’re the type of person who likes their house to a certain level of tidiness, a baby swing is a worthy purchase.
 Doing basic chores around the house while keeping an eye on your child will be much easier when they’re content in a swing.
 While some parents swear by baby carriers or slings, I found it to be near impossible and borderline dangerous to clean the house with my infant in a front pack (think about how many times you bend over while cleaning; you’ve always got to be wary of where the baby is to avoid bumping their head).

 If you are going to be alone with your child most of the time and don’t have others to hold them, a swing could be a great addition to your daily routine together.
-In addition to the swaying and/or rocking motion, which can sometimes be customized to different swing speeds, many swings have toy bars, mobiles, and/or sound features such as nature sounds and other melodies to entertain your baby.
+In addition to the side-to-side swaying and/or front-to-back rocking motion, which can sometimes be customized to different swing speeds or modes, many swings have toy bars, mobiles, vibration settings, and/or music such as nature sounds, white noise, and other melodies to entertain your baby.
+Some are even Bluetooth-enabled so that parents can control the swing's different motions and timer with a phone or tablet.

-Keep in mind, many babies only like swinging for 20-30 minutes at a time (my oldest only tolerated 10 minutes at a rip).
+It's also worth keeping in mind that many babies only enjoy swinging for 20-30 minutes at a time (my oldest only tolerated 10 minutes at a rip).
 After 30 minutes, they should be picked up and put into a different position (e.g. tummy time) or simply held to keep them healthy and happy.

-Oftentimes, babies like swings so much they’re lulled to sleep by them, but nap time should be in a safer space (on a firm, flat surface, such as a bassinet or crib, as recommended by the American Academy of Pediatrics), or watch the baby closely to ensure their airways are open while they doze in a swing.
+Oftentimes, babies like swings so much they’re lulled to sleep by them (just imagine how relaxing it would feel to be rocked in a gliding swing), but nap time should be in a safer space—on a flat, firm sleep surface, such as a bassinet or crib, as recommended by the American Academy of Pediatrics—or watch the baby closely to ensure their airways are open while they doze in the swing's most reclined position.

 You Have the Space

-Expert tip: the seat on this two-in-one swing detaches to become a portable rocker, but only rocks manually–by hand or foot–once it’s away from the electronic base, which partially defeats the purpose of a self-propelled swing.
+Expert tip: the seat on this two-in-one, full-size swing detaches to become a portable rocker, but only rocks manually by hand or foot once it’s away from the electronic base, which partially defeats the purpose of a self-propelled swing.
 Still, I got a ton of use out of the detachable rocker as I could move my baby around the house with me.

-Most swings run on batteries and/or electricity.
-I would recommend plugging it into an outlet to avoid having the batteries run out while in use.
+Most swings run on batteries and/or electricity via wall plugs.
+I would recommend using the plug-in option as much as possible to avoid having the battery power run out while in use.
 When deciding where to place it, be sure it’s near a wall outlet.

 If you want a more compact, portable swing, they make those, too.
-Look for a lightweight (less than 10lbs) swing that folds down for easy transporting, like the Baby Jogger city sway 2-in-1 Rocker and Bouncer.
+Look for a lightweight (less than 10lbs) swing that folds down for easy storage or transport, like the Baby Jogger city sway 2-in-1 Rocker and Bouncer.

 Your Baby Is Colicky